 Statistically though, you are more likely to end up in an accident on the way to the dive site than being bitten by a shark.

 Oceanic White Tips are relatively harmless, and if you see one, it may come to check you out, but will likely swim off.

 In general, most aquatic animals hunt around dusk and dawn, so it makes sense to do your diving at midday.
 It's also important not to swim, snorkel or dive when there is bait fish present or birds dive bombing the water for fish.
-Where there is lots of food, there is generally a shark or 2.
+Where there is lots of food, there is generally a shark or two.

 If you are a professional, you know all this already.
 If you are an amateur, it is advised that you go with a certified guide and follow their advice.